KinsonDigital/VelaptorDocs/docs/api/Velaptor.Scene.ISceneManager.md

 The ID of the scene.

 #### Remarks
-This will set all of the other scenes to inactive.
+This will set all the other scenes to inactive.

 <a name='Velaptor.Scene.ISceneManager.UnloadContent()'></a>